-Models with acne don’t exactly seem to be the most popular faces on our screens and the catwalk, but it’s amazing what a bit of make-up and Photoshop can actually do.
+Models with acne don’t exactly seem to be the most popular faces on our screens and the catwalk, but it’s amazing what a makeup artist and Photoshop can actually do.
 Whilst it’s of course true to say that models with spots aren’t the norm, they do very much exist.

 The fashion industry is a young persons world.
 Therefore, it is almost guaranteed that teens and those in their early twenties will have spots or severe acne.
-However, the modelling world is not open to showcasing the common skin condition that millions suffer with daily.
-Covered with make-up or digitally removed spots are no where in sight creating an unrealistic illusion.
+However, the modelling world is not open to showcasing the common skin condition that millions suffer with daily causing low self esteem.
+Covered with make-up or digitally removed, spots are no where in sight creating an unrealistic illusion.

 Don’t let spots hold you back!
 Register today and start your modelling career today!